-Minimum specified yield and ultimate stress values for well-characterized materials shall be taken from established industry standards (such as ASME, AISC and/or MIL-HDBK-5).
+Minimum specified yield and ultimate stress values for well-characterized materials shall be taken from established industry standards (such as ASME, AISC and/or MIL-HDBK-

+5).
 If a small database exists for a candidate material considered for a design component, a statistically sound sampling shall be made of specimens taken from representative lots.
 Furthermore, these measurements shall be confirmed by testing the final production material to confirm compliance with initial design strengths.

-I-4.0 METALLIC STRUCTURAL ACCEPTANCE CRITERIA
+2.4 METALLIC STRUCTURAL ACCEPTANCE CRITERIA

-I-4.1 Monotonic Stress Limits
+- 2.4.1 Monotonic Stress Limits

-I-4.1.1 Design Tresca Stress Values (S_m)
+- 2.4.1.1 Design Tresca Stress Values (S_m)

-- (a) For conventional (i.e., non-superconducting, non-composite) conductor materials, the design Tresca stress values (S_m) shall be 2/3 of the specified minimum yield strength at temperature, for materials where sufficient ductility is demonstrated (see Section I-4.1.2). - (b) For support structures and any other STEEL structures including, if applicable, the vacuum vessel, the design Tresca stress values (S_m) shall be based on the lesser of the following: - 2/3 of the minimum specified yield at temperature, [Ref.
-3 (Section III, Appendix III, Article III-2110(a)(3))] - 1/2 of the minimum specified tensile strength at temperature, [Ref.
-8 uses 1/2 S_u for steel components ONLY, and a ductility requirement needs to be determined for any other metal.
-The reasoning is that 1/2 S_u may be too limiting for ductile metals whose yield and ultimate are relatively close to each other.
-A requirement tied to elongation or reduction in area may be more appropriate than 1/2 S_u for these metals.]
+- For conventional (i.e., non-superconducting, non-composite) conductor materials, the design Tresca stress values (S_m) shall be 2/3 of the specified minimum yield strength at temperature, for materials where sufficient ductility is demonstrated (see Section I-4.1.2).

+Reference 8 uses $1/2 S_u$ for steel components ONLY, and a ductility requirement needs to be determined for any other metal.
+The reasoning is that $1/2 S_u$ may be too limiting for ductile metals whose yield and ultimate are relatively close to each other.
+A requirement tied to elongation or reduction in area may be more appropriate than $1/2 S_u$ for these metals.

+- For support structures and any other STEEL structures including, if applicable, the vacuum vessel, the design Tresca stress values (S_m) shall be based on the lesser of the following: - o 2/3 of the minimum specified yield at temperature o 1/2 of the minimum specified tensile strength at temperature

+Reference 3 (Section III, Appendix III, Article III-2110(a)(3))

-[Original 1/3 S_u per Ref.
-3 (Section III, Appendix III, Article III-2110(a)(1))]
+Original 1/3 S_u per Ref.
+3 (Section III, Appendix III, Article III-2110(a)(1)).

-- (c) For any other metallic structural component of NCSX that is neither conductor nor steel, the design Tresca stress values (S_m) shall be: - 2/3 of the minimum specified yield at temperature, - Also, the component must meet ductility requirements which are to be established for each specific material. - (d) For bolting materials, the design Tresca stress values shall be: - 2/3 of the minimum specified yield strength at every point in time;
+- For any other metallic structural component of NCSX that is neither conductor nor steel, the design Tresca stress values (S_m) shall be: - 2/3 of the minimum specified yield at temperature - Also, the component must meet ductility requirements which are to be established for each specific material.